Ericksongit/Social-links-profile/README.md

 ## Overview

- I tried designe responsive without @media
+ I've tried responsive design without @media

 ### Screenshot

-You can found in the images directory
+You can find in the Images folder

 ## My process